rothgar/justingarrison.com/content/blog/state-of-immutable-linux.md

 ---

 I gave a talk at [SoCal Linux Expo](https://socallinuxexpo.org) explaining what an "immutable" OS means and how some of the popular distributions implement immutability.
+The talk is a lot more fun than this blog post and has props to visualize what's happening.

 {{< youtube jvdPuTcdGXs >}}